waynodiablo/Oystercard/further_javascript/project_track.md

 # Project track

 For this track, there's almost no structure.
+You will build your own JavaScript Frontend Framework.

 You'll work in unchanging groups of about four for the whole week.